joegoldbeck/mongoose-encryption/README.md

 ### Encrypt Specific Fields of Sub Docs

-You can also encrypt fields of sub-documents, you just need to add the `encrypt` plugin to the subdocument schema.
-You should also add the `encrypt.encryptedChildren` plugin to the parent if you continue to work with documents after failed validation.
+You can even encrypt fields of sub-documents, you just need to add the `encrypt` plugin to the subdocument schema.
+You should also add the `encrypt.encryptedChildren` plugin to the parent if you continue to work with documents following failed saves caused by validation errors.
 ```
 var hidingPlaceSchema = new Schema({
   latitude: Number,